 - Inaccurate scientific calculations.

-Although prosecutors like to say that their best deal is offered at arraignment as an early incentive to “accept responsibility”, we know this isn't the case.
+Although prosecutors in DUI cases like to say that their best deal is offered at arraignment as an early incentive to “accept responsibility”, we know this isn't the case.

-As Michael Scafiddi, one of San Bernardino's top DUI defense attorneys and a former District Attorney puts it, “Once the defense really begins scrutinizing the case…which isn't until after they receive the prosecutor's evidence at the arraignment…they are in a prime position to negotiate.
+“Once the defense really begins scrutinizing the case--which isn't until after they receive the prosecutor's evidence at the arraignment--they are in a prime position to negotiate.
 They know the strengths of their case and the weaknesses in the prosecution's.
-That's when the best deals are made.”
+That's the point in the California DUI process when the best deals are made.”

-This phase of the court process typically lasts the longest, anywhere from weeks to months.
-This is where your California DUI attorney will meticulously investigate your case by doing everything from visiting the scene of the arrest to checking the maintenance records of the BAC testing equipment.
+The pre-trial phase of the California DUI court process typically lasts the longest--anywhere from weeks to months.
+This is when your DUI defense attorney will meticulously investigate your case by doing everything from visiting the scene of the arrest to checking the maintenance records of the BAC testing equipment.

-- Running Pre-Trial Motions: Depending on the facts of your case, your California DUI lawyer may run:
+- Running DUI pre-trial motions.
+Depending on the facts of your case, your California DUI lawyer may run:

 - A probable cause hearing (to contest the validity of the officer's initial stop of your car),

-- A “motion to suppress” hearing (to ask the court to exclude any evidence from trial that (1) was illegally obtained, or (2) will unjustly prejudice you, and/or
+- A “motion to suppress” hearing (to ask the court to exclude any evidence from trial that was illegally obtained, or will unjustly prejudice you), and/or

 - A “Pitchess” hearing (to learn more about the officer's complaint history in an effort to discredit his/her report and testimony).

-- Plea-bargaining: Once your attorney has gathered all of the evidence, conducted his/her pre-trial motions, and consulted with defense expert witnesses, he/she sits in a position to negotiate on your behalf more effectively.
+- Plea bargaining.
+Once your attorney has gathered all of the evidence, conducted his/her pre-trial motions, and consulted with defense expert witnesses, he/she sits in a position to negotiate on your behalf in your California DUI case more effectively.
 When your California DUI defense lawyer highlights the flaws in the case against you, the prosecutor become less confident and is often willing to reduce or even dismiss your charges.

-Although most California DUIs settle prior to trial, a significant number still do go to jury trial.
-The trial itself can be broken down into quite a few phases:
+The DUI trial itself can be broken down into quite a few phases, including: